Exception Handling in Java

 Exception Handling is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, RemoteException, etc.

 Advantage of Exception Handling

 The core advantage of exception handling is to maintain the normal flow of the application.
-An exception normally disrupts the normal flow of the application that is why we use exception handling.
-Let's take a scenario:
+An exception normally disrupts the normal flow of the application; that is why we need to handle exceptions.
+Let's consider a scenario:

-Suppose there are 10 statements in your program and there occurs an exception at statement 5, the rest of the code will not be executed i.e. statement 6 to 10 will not be executed.
-If we perform exception handling, the rest of the statement will be executed.
+Suppose there are 10 statements in a Java program and an exception occurs at statement 5; the rest of the code will not be executed, i.e., statements 6 to 10 will not be executed.
+However, when we perform exception handling, the rest of the statements will be executed.
 That is why we use exception handling in Java.

 Hierarchy of Java Exception classes

-The java.lang.Throwable class is the root class of Java Exception hierarchy which is inherited by two subclasses: Exception and Error.
-A hierarchy of Java Exception classes are given below:
+The java.lang.Throwable class is the root class of Java Exception hierarchy inherited by two subclasses: Exception and Error.
+The hierarchy of Java Exception classes is given below:

 Types of Java Exceptions

 There are mainly two types of exceptions: checked and unchecked.
-Here, an error is considered as the unchecked exception.
-According to Oracle, there are three types of exceptions:
+An error is considered as the unchecked exception.
+However, according to Oracle, there are three types of exceptions namely: